wireapp/wire-server/docs/src/how-to/install/configuration-options.rst

 This also includes finding other users by by providing their exact handle.
 By default it is set to `standard`, which doesn't put any additional restrictions to outbound searches.

-The setting can be changed via endpoint:
+The setting can be changed via endpoint (for more details on how to make the API calls with `curl`, read further):

 .. code::